Infineon digs deep to buy Cypress in $10 billion deal | MarketScreener

 It nudged up its long-term revenue forecast to 9% or more, lifted its main margin target by 2 percentage points to 19% and said its investment-to-sales ratio would decrease to 13 percent.

-Infineon's leverage ratio, measured as gross debt to earnings before interest, taxation, depreciation and amortization (EBITDA) will exceed a target of two times before returning to that level in late 2022.
+Infineon's leverage ratio, measured as gross debt to earnings before interest, taxation, depreciation and amortisation (EBITDA) will exceed a target of two times before returning to that level in late 2022.

 Still, Infineon expects to keep its investment grade credit rating after the deal, which Schneider said had been fully underwritten by banks Credit Suisse, J.P.
 Morgan and Bank of America Merrill Lynch.
 Cypress was advised by Morgan Stanley.

-(Reporting by Arno Schuetze and Douglas Busvine; Editing by Stephen Coates and Keith Weir)
+(Additional reporting by Pamela Barbaglia in London; Editing by Stephen Coates and Keith Weir)

 By Arno Schuetze and Douglas Busvine